-The Melillo Method Brain Balance is used to identify brain imbalances and treat many symptoms of mental, attention, behavioral, and learning disorders in people of all ages.
+The Melillo Method Brain Balance is used to identify brain imbalances and treat many symptoms of mental health, attention and focus, behavioral issues, and learning disorders in people of all ages.

 This revolutionary approach is paired with diet and nutritional counseling and lifestyle modification to help promote brain and body balance, effectively correcting the underlying problems common to the entire spectrum of seemingly diverse childhood or adult neurological dysfunctions.